rajeshjhumpa/unmap-datastores/README.md

 # unmap-datastores
-script to ustilize powercli in order to unmap the datastores to free up unused space
+script to utilize PowerCLI in order to unmap the datastores to free up unused space